 Bennington considers a student’s financial need when reviewing international applications.
 Financial aid for international undergraduates is limited and consists of institutional grants and scholarships as well as on-campus employment.
+Learn much more about financial aid for international students here.
 All international student aid applications are due at the same time as domestic applicants: See Deadlines for Early Decision, Early Action and Regular Decision.

 How many students receive financial aid?

 Approximately 92 percent of Bennington undergraduates receive some form of financial aid.
 (2018-19)

 What types of financial aid are available?

 Bennington awards merit-based and need-based aid to undergraduates.
 Merit-based aid, in the form of the Brockway Presidential Scholarship, requires no separate application.
 Aid awarded on the basis of a student’s financial need includes the Bennington Grant, the Federal Pell Grant, Federal SEOG funds, Federal Work-Study, state grants, and Federal Direct Student Loans.
 Students with a merit aid award often qualify for need-based aid as well if they have significant financial need.
 To qualify for need-based awards, applicants must apply for financial aid by completing the FAFSA and Bennington College Financial Aid Application.